Which do you think is more nutritious, spinach or kale?

 But why choose?
 Combine both in this delightfully delicious salad.
 It’s extremely easy to assemble, and the dressing is oh so good!
 A bit sweet and yet a little tart, it has a burst of flavor and a little kick.
 I made this for my students in our vegan cooking class a few weeks back, and everyone was so surprised that a dressing could be this good, and this fast to prepare.
 And with super foods kale and spinach, you’re getting plenty of Vitamins A, B6, C, K, folate, calcium, copper, manganese, iron, and fiber.

 You can certainly add your own twist to the salad, too.
 For summer, try fresh blueberries or sliced strawberries.
 In cooler months, add diced apples or dried cranberries.
 It’s lovely to serve as a first course, season after season.

 This makes enough to fill a medium-size salad bowl, but I can eat the whole thing myself.
 Simple, quick, and highly nutritious, it’s a pretty great way to sneak a big dose of fresh baby greens into your menu all year long.

-SPINACH AND KALE SALAD WITH PECANS, DRIED CHERRIES, AND MAPLE CITRUS DRESSING
+SPINACH AND KALE SALAD WITH PECANS, DRIED CHERRIES, AND DATE CITRUS DRESSING

 2 cups baby spinach, chopped